 As a result, hospitality norms have eroded out of necessity.
 Our primary focus used to be on making you happy, now we’re focused on making you happy in a shorter period of time.
 If you’re eating slowly, the kitchen may send your main courses before the appetizers have been cleared.
-Busboys are more likely to hover over your table like vultures, looking to clear the table at the precise moment you take your last bite.
+Busboys are more likely to hover like vultures around your table, looking to clear your plates at the precise moment you take your last bite.

 There’s a good chance the check will arrive without your asking.
 Didn’t that used to be rude?
-Once taboo, managers have also become less gun shy about asking parties who linger to vacate (though it will usually involve some token concession like buying everyone drinks at the bar).
+Once taboo, managers have also become less gun shy about asking lingering parties to vacate (though they will usually extend an olive branch, like buying everyone drinks at the bar).

 If you choose to abuse the power to stay as long as you like, there may be consequences.
 Developing a reputation for habitually lingering (we call it “camping”) may negatively influence your ability to make reservations in the future.
 Most restaurants with computerized reservation systems have notes on your profile where they log your tendencies.